openhouse/photo-filter/docs/API_ENDPOINTS.md

 - `GET /api/photos/by-filename/:filename/persons`
   - **New.** Returns the people detected in a photo by its exported filename (e.g. `20250530T233513160000Z-_DSF7004.jpg`).
 Searches across all album data.

-## Time Index
+## Time Index (retired)

 - `GET /api/time-index`
-  - Hierarchical JSON of available years/months/weeks/days for the photo library.
+  - **Retired.** The backend now responds with HTTP 410 and a short error payload to signal that the feature has been removed.

 ## Exporting